curl/everything-curl/usingcurl-returns.md

     machine and it tried to setup a TCP connection to the host but failed.
-This can be because you have specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there is a firewal or another network equipment in between that blocks the traffic from getting through.
+This can be because you have specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there is a firewall or another network equipment in between that blocks the traffic from getting through.

  8. Unknown FTP server response.
 The server sent data curl couldn't